forensant/pakiki-frontend-html/README.md

 ## Development/build instructions

 ### Dependencies
 You will need npm in order to build or run the frontend.
-You will also likely need [Pakiki Core](https://github.com/forensant/pakiki-core/releases) as well, either pre-compiled or built from scratch.
+You will also likely need [Pākiki Core](https://github.com/forensant/pakiki-core/releases) as well, either pre-compiled or built from scratch.

 #### Project setup
 ```